ENMeval 2.0.5 Vignette

 Now let’s take a look at which areas of this extent are climatically different with respect to the areas associated with the occurrence points.
 To do this, we’ll use the Multivariate Environmental Similarity surface, or MESS (Elith et al. 2010).
 Higher positive values indicate increasing similarity, while higher negative values indicate dissimilarity.
 Other methods besides MESS have also been proposed and warrant exploration (e.g., Owens et al. 2013, Mesgaran et al. 2014).
 This is important to investigate when considering model transfer to other times or places, as environments that are extremely dissimilar to those used to train the model in the present can result in projections with high uncertainty (Wenger & Olden 2012, Wright et al. 2015, Soley-Guardia 2019).

-# Now we use the similarity() function (borrowed from the rmaxent package) to calculate
+# Now we use the mess() function from the predicts pkg to calculate

 # This is the MESS plot -- increasingly negative values represent increasingly different